 Frequently Asked Questions

-Looking for more inspired, comforting pasta recipes?
+Looking for more inspired, comforting Italian recipes?
 Try these other favorites:

 - Bucatini Cacio e Pepe – A classic Roman pasta dish made with just five ingredients: pasta, cheese, butter, pepper, and water.
-It is a hearty and flavorful dish perfect for a quick and easy 30-minute weeknight meal.
+It is a hearty and flavorful dish, perfect for a quick, easy 30-minute weeknight meal.

-- Pasta Carbonara with Guanciale – combines crispy guanciale with pasta tossed in a creamy sauce of egg and Parmegiano Reggiano.
+- Pasta Carbonara with Guanciale – combines crispy guanciale with pasta tossed in a creamy egg-and-Parmaigiano-Reggiano sauce.

 - Rigatoni al Forno – A classic Italian pasta dish that embodies the essence of comfort food and culinary indulgence.
 The rich tomato-based meat sauce is infused with flavors from garlic, onions, and a medley of aromatic herbs and spices.